“How can I get rid of frizz?”

 18. Squish to Condish– water is key for hydrated locks.
 After applying your conditioner and combing through.
 Tip your hair upside down and squish in the conditioner and water for maximum hydration before rinsing.

 19. Scalp Massage– get your circulation going and encourage sebum production with regular scalp massages.
-You can do this with a little coconut oil on your fingertips which is also a great way to promote a healthy scalp, or use our exfoliating scalp scrub.
+You can do this with a little coconut oil on your fingertips which is also a great way to promote a healthy scalp.

 20. Don’t fully rinse out the conditioner– try leaving in a little of your conditioner for extra moisture.